openvinotoolkit/openvino/docs/notebooks/pixtral-with-output.rst

 .. parsed-literal::

-    2024-11-05 03:17:38.476267: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
+    2024-11-22 02:57:42.899391: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
-    2024-11-05 03:17:38.510770: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
+    2024-11-22 02:57:42.923817: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
     To enable the following instructions: AVX2 AVX512F AVX512_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.
-    2024-11-05 03:17:39.104027: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/810/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/vq_model.py:20: FutureWarning: `VQEncoderOutput` is deprecated and will be removed in version 0.31.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/823/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/vq_model.py:20: FutureWarning: `VQEncoderOutput` is deprecated and will be removed in version 0.31.
 Importing `VQEncoderOutput` from `diffusers.models.vq_model` is deprecated and this will be removed in a future version.
 Please use `from diffusers.models.autoencoders.vq_model import VQEncoderOutput`, instead. deprecate("VQEncoderOutput", "0.31", deprecation_message)
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/810/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/vq_model.py:25: FutureWarning: `VQModel` is deprecated and will be removed in version 0.31.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/823/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/vq_model.py:25: FutureWarning: `VQModel` is deprecated and will be removed in version 0.31.
 Importing `VQModel` from `diffusers.models.vq_model` is deprecated and this will be removed in a future version.
 Please use `from diffusers.models.autoencoders.vq_model import VQModel`, instead. deprecate("VQModel", "0.31", deprecation_message)
-    Loading checkpoint shards: 100%|██████████████████| 6/6 [00:01<00:00,  3.44it/s]
+    Loading checkpoint shards: 100%|██████████████████| 6/6 [00:01<00:00,  3.24it/s]
     `loss_type=None` was set in the config but it is unrecognised.Using the default loss: `ForCausalLMLoss`.
     We detected that you are passing `past_key_values` as a tuple of tuples.
 This is deprecated and will be removed in v4.47.
 Please convert your cache or use an appropriate `Cache` class (https://huggingface.co/docs/transformers/kv_cache#legacy-cache-format)
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/810/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/cache_utils.py:458: TracerWarning: Using len to get tensor shape might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/823/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/cache_utils.py:458: TracerWarning: Using len to get tensor shape might cause the trace to be incorrect.
 Recommended usage would be tensor.shape[0].
-Passing a tensor of different shape might lead to errors or silently give incorrect results. or len(self.key_cache[layer_idx]) == 0  # the layer has no cache /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/810/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/cache_utils.py:443: TracerWarning: Using len to get tensor shape might cause the trace to be incorrect.
+Passing a tensor of different shape might lead to errors or silently give incorrect results. or len(self.key_cache[layer_idx]) == 0  # the layer has no cache /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/823/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/cache_utils.py:443: TracerWarning: Using len to get tensor shape might cause the trace to be incorrect.
 Recommended usage would be tensor.shape[0].
 Passing a tensor of different shape might lead to errors or silently give incorrect results. elif len(self.key_cache[layer_idx]) == 0:  # fills previously skipped layers; checking for tensor causes errors [ WARNING ] Unexpectedly found already patched module language_model.model.embed_tokens while applying ModuleExtension during PyTorch model conversion.
 Result of the conversion maybe broken.
 Depending on the exact issue it may lead to broken original model.
     [ WARNING ] Unexpectedly found already patched module language_model.model.layers.0.self_attn.q_proj while applying ModuleExtension during PyTorch model conversion.
 Result of the conversion maybe broken.
 Depending on the exact issue it may lead to broken original model.